 (2) Army leaders cannot apply the MC approach directly to other unified action partners that have not trained and prepared for its use.
-Many future partners may operate under centralized control only and by following detailed orders and instructions; disciplined initiative may not be part of their organizational culture.
-Army leaders must prepare to adjust their leadership to accommodate partner capabilities and needs.
-However, creating shared understanding; providing a clear intent, purpose, and priorities; promoting boldness, agility, and innovation; building a networked, cohesive team; and cultivating candor and trust are applicable to conducting any operation with any group of unified action partners.
+Many future partners may operate under centralized control only and by following detailed orders and instructions; disciplined initiative may not be part of their organizational culture.158 Army leaders must prepare to adjust their leadership to accommodate partner capabilities and needs.159 However, creating shared understanding; providing a clear intent, purpose, and priorities; promoting agility, innovation, and audaciousness; building a networked, cohesive team; and cultivating candor and trust are applicable to conducting any operation with any group of unified action partners.